Best Performing Small Business Models of 2022

 Definition: A business model describes how a business goes about creating, delivering, and capturing value.
 In short, it’s how a business plans to make money.

-Over the past year and a half, many had to rethink their business models in response to the Covid-19 pandemic.
+Over the past two years, many had to rethink their business models in response to the Covid-19 pandemic.
 What had previously worked for years and even decades was no longer functional.
 For example, personal trainers who were booked with clients at their local gym, now faced gym closures, and their businesses came to a screeching halt.
 However, many began offering virtual coaching sessions where they shared at-home workouts.

 The subscription business model requires customers to sign up and pay a fee on a recurring basis.
 In return, they receive a product or service at regular intervals.